jayeshmahapatra/ArcFace-Embedding-Visualization/README.md

 # 3D ArcFace Embeddings Visualization

-This repository contains code for code for creating 2D ArcFace embeddings and visualizing their separation during training.
+This repository contains code for code for creating 3D ArcFace embeddings (projected to a unit sphere) and visualizing their separation during training.
 The goal is to demonstrate how different classes get separated from each other through the course of training using the ArcFace loss.

 <p align="center">
    <figure>